sh4r10/zen-browser-debian/README.md

 # Zen Browser Debian
+This repository contains unofficial deb packages of the [zen browser](https://zen-browser.app/).
+As well as instructions on how to build the deb packages from the official tarballs.

-This is basically an attempt at reverse engineering the provided install script for the zen browser, found here:
+It is basically an attempt to reverse engineer the provided install script for the zen browser, found at the link below for the purpose of creating deb packages.
 [https://updates.zen-browser.app/install.sh](https://updates.zen-browser.app/install.sh)

 ## Steps to recreate